aksfintechwork-rgb/Infinity_App/replit.md

 5. **Fixed Incoming Call Notification Bug**: Replaced incorrect `JSON.parse(conversation.memberIds)` calls with proper `storage.getConversationMembers(conversationId)` in all three WebSocket call handlers (incoming_call, call_answered, call_rejected) in server/routes.ts.
 The `memberIds` column doesn't exist in the conversations table - members are stored in the conversation_members join table.
 This fix eliminated "undefined is not valid JSON" server crashes and enables incoming call notifications to be properly broadcast to all conversation participants.

+6. **Video Calls Start with Camera Off**: Modified video call initiation in ChatLayout.tsx to add `&video=false` parameter to Daily.co room URL.
+Video calls now start with camera disabled by default, allowing users to enable video manually if needed.
+This provides better privacy and follows user expectations for video call behavior.

 All core features (Project Tracker, Supremo Drive, and Incoming Call Notifications) are now fully operational with real-time WebSocket updates and proper authentication.